-Lawn can be used to effect on severe sloping blocks and fun for the kids to run up and down on.
+Lawns can be used to effect severe sloping blocks and fun for the kids to run up and down on.
 Sometimes when access is required and the slope is very severe, curving the steps can make for an attractive element.

 That mix of local native and overseas varieties is one of the design ideas Adelaide homeowners can use to create the garden style you’re after.